Anjouan, Comores Komori جزر القمر - Things to Do in Anjouan

 Insider Tips

-Learn basic French and a few Comorian phrases as English is rarely spoken outside of hotels
+Learn basic French or Arabic phrases as English is rarely spoken outside hotels, and showing effort to communicate in local languages is greatly appreciated

-Respect local Islamic customs by dressing modestly, especially when visiting mosques or rural villages
+Respect local Islamic customs by dressing modestly, especially when visiting mosques or rural villages, and avoid public displays of affection or consuming alcohol in public areas

 Explore Activities in Anjouan